-Unlike other diversity categories, such as race and gender, employers are not required to collect statistics on the number of LGBT people they employ.
+Unlike other diversity categories, such as race and gender, employers are not required to collect statistics on the number of LGBTQ people they employ.

-Employers have sought to determine the number of their employees who identify as gay, lesbian, bisexual and transgender while balancing privacy concerns.
-Some employers use LGBT employee group membership numbers to generate estimates, but this method is limited by the scope of such voluntary groups over a highly dispersed workforce.
+Employers have sought to determine the number of their employees who identify as gay, lesbian, bisexual, transgender and queer while balancing privacy concerns.
+Some employers use LGBTQ employee group membership numbers to generate estimates, but this method is limited by the scope of such voluntary groups over a highly dispersed workforce.

 More recently, employers have gathered statistics through anonymous employee engagement or satisfaction surveys, which can include upward of 100 questions, and through confidential and secure employee records.